LetMeGoogleIt4You/PiKVM/Basic use/README.md

-#  PiKVM v4 Plus physical ports
+# PiKVM v4 Plus Physical Ports

-Lets start with take a look at the PiKVM physical ports
+Let's start by looking at the physical ports of the PiKVM.

 ## Front
-At the front we have the following ports
+At the front, we have the following ports:

 ![Front](Front.png)

-1. USB, used to connect to the and wil acts at a mouse and keybord
+1. **USB**: Used to connect to the device and acts as a mouse and keyboard.
-2. PiKVM HDMI is the HDMI output of the PiKVM
+2. **PiKVM HDMI**: This is the HDMI output of the PiKVM.
-3. HDMI Out i connected to the montor so that PiKVM aces a a man in the middel on the video stream
+3. **HDMI Out**: Connected to the monitor so that PiKVM acts as a man-in-the-middle on the video stream.
-4. ATX is used to controll the power of the computer/server.
-For this to work you need to use a ATX card and installed in to install it between the power/resett button and the power connections on the motherboard
+4. **ATX**: Used to control the power of the computer/server.
+For this to work, you need to use an ATX card and install it between the power/reset button and the power connections on the motherboard.
-5. HDMI port connects to the computer/server hdmi out so the PiKVM get the video steam form the device.
+5. **HDMI Port**: Connects to the computer/server HDMI out so the PiKVM gets the video stream from the device.

-## Back side
+## Back Side

 ![Back](Back.png)

-1. 12V Power
+1. **12V Power**
-2. USB to the PiKVM
+2. **USB to the PiKVM**
-3. RJ45 or USB C to
+3. **RJ45 or USB C**
-4. 5V usb C Power
+4. **5V USB C Power**
-5. SD-card for opertating system
+5. **SD-card for operating system**
-6. Ethernet port for internett access
+6. **Ethernet port for internet access**

-##  More Detiled overview
+## More Detailed Overview
-Here is a more deatail port view for the device
+Here is a more detailed port view for the device:

 ![Ports](PiKVMPorts.jpg)

 ## Extra

-This ATX card can be connected between the power buttons and motherboard for remote control of the power/rettes buttons. in comes with two mounts, one low and one high profile so i dont founts inside of the motherborad
+This ATX card can be connected between the power buttons and motherboard for remote control of the power/reset buttons.
+It comes with two mounts, one low and one high profile, so it fits inside the motherboard.

 ![ATX](ATXcard.jpg)

 ![Mounts](Mounts.jpg)

-There is also a spesial vga to hdmi adapter. from my reading there my be problems if you get another adapter so be aware.
+There is also a special VGA to HDMI adapter.
+From my reading, there may be problems if you use another adapter, so be aware.

 ![HDMI](HDMIadapter.jpg)

-# Getting started with PiKVM
+# Getting Started with PiKVM

-Lets connect the PiKVM to power, internett and computer/sever
+Let's connect the PiKVM to power, internet, and computer/server.

 ![Connections](PiKVMConnection.png)

-## Step 1: Accesing the device
+## Step 1: Accessing the Device

-The bare minminum you need to connection the PiKVM to power and ethernet. remember to  not turn off the device until it's fully booted for the first time.
+The bare minimum you need is to connect the PiKVM to power and ethernet.
+Remember not to turn off the device until it's fully booted for the first time.

-You can access the PiKVM via HTTPS or SSH
+You can access the PiKVM via HTTPS or SSH.

-There are multibel ways to IP address of the PiKVM
+There are multiple ways to find the IP address of the PiKVM:
-1. You can look the the display on the PiKVM
+1. You can look at the display on the PiKVM.
-2. You look at the mac address table on the switch and find the mac address in the arp table of the router
+2. You can look at the MAC address table on the switch and find the MAC address in the ARP table of the router.
-3. Yuu can also scann the network with a network scanner to find the device.
+3. You can also scan the network with a network scanner to find the device.

-Use the following default credentios to access the PiKVM
+Use the following default credentials to access the PiKVM:

-default web username: admin
-default web passord: admin

-default ssh username: root
-default ssh password: root
+- Web login:
+  - **Username**: admin
+  - **Password**: admin

+- SSH login:
+  - **Username**: root
+  - **Password**: root

-## Step 2: House keeping
+## Step 2: Housekeeping

 lets so some basic keeping for the device.